HTTPArchive/almanac.httparchive.org/src/content/en/2022/media.md

 We can again see that while PNG technically employs "lossless" compression techniques (which would lead us to expect 12-16 bits per pixel, depending on whether or not we're dealing with an alpha channel), its encoders are generally lossy.
 They reduce color palettes and introduce dithering patterns before "losslessly" compressing images in order to boost compression ratios.

-And we again see that the typical WebP is a third lighter, per pixel, than the typical JPEG.
-This is about what we would expect: <a hreflang="en" href="https://developers.google.com/speed/webp/docs/webp_study">Formal studies</a> (which, vitally, use <a hreflang="en" href="https://kornel.ski/en/faircomparison">matched qualities</a>) have estimated that WebP outperforms JPEG by about that same margin.
+And we again see that the typical WebP is one third lighter, per pixel, than the typical JPEG.
+This is about what we would expect: <a hreflang="en" href="https://developers.google.com/speed/webp/docs/webp_study">Formal studies</a>, which, vitally, use <a hreflang="en" href="https://kornel.ski/en/faircomparison">matched qualities</a>, have estimated that WebP outperforms JPEG by about that same margin.

 The only big mover, when compared to last year, is AVIF.
 The format dropped from 1.5 bits per pixel last year (less compressed than WebP!), all the way down to an even 1.0.
 This is a huge reduction, but it wasn't entirely unexpected either.
-AVIF is a very young format whose encoders have been iterating quickly, and whose adoption is broadening significantly.
+AVIF is a very young format whose encoders have been quickly iterating, and whose adoption is significantly broadening.
 I expect next year the median AVIF will be even more compressed.

 Without looking at the quality side of the lossy-compression/quality tradeoff, it's not possible to conclude from these results alone that AVIF offers the "best" compression of all of the web-compatible formats.
 But this year we can conclude that in real-world usage, it exhibits the most compression.
-Pair that conclusion with <a hreflang="en" href="https://netflixtechblog.com/avif-for-next-generation-image-coding-b1d75675fe4">in-the-lab results</a>, which suggest it also does good job of preserving quality, and the picture starts looking pretty good (pun intended).
+Pair that conclusion with <a hreflang="en" href="https://netflixtechblog.com/avif-for-next-generation-image-coding-b1d75675fe4">in-the-lab results</a>, which suggest it also does a good job of preserving quality, and the picture starts looking pretty good (pun intended).

 <!-- markdownlint-disable-next-line MD051 -->
 <a hreflang="en" href="https://caniuse.com/avif">AVIF's browser support</a> also took a huge leap this year.
 All of this is to say, if you're sending bitmap images across the web (as, you may recall, [99.9% of pages do](#fig-2)), you should at least consider sending AVIFs.

 #### GIFs, animated and not

 At the other end of the compression chart is our old friend GIF.
 It comes out looking particularly bad, but it's not all the format's fault.
-One of the reasons this 35- year-old format is still in common use is its ability to do animation, and we have not accounted for the number of frames when calculating the number of pixels.
+One of the reasons this 35-year-old format is still in common use is its ability to do animation, and we have not accounted for the number of frames when calculating the number of pixels.
 This raises a few interesting questions.
 First, how many GIFs are animated?

 {{ figure_markup(
   content="29%",
-  caption="Percentage of GIFs which were animated GIFs on mobile.", classes="big-number", sheets_gid="1586002077", sql_file="animated_gif_count.sql"
+  caption="Percentage of GIFs that were animated on mobile.", classes="big-number", sheets_gid="1586002077", sql_file="animated_gif_count.sql"